 Please use this identifier to cite or link to this item: https://hdl.handle.net/20.500.11851/3989

-Title: Who is the Most Stressed During the COVID?19 Pandemic?
+Title: Who Is the Most Stressed During the Covid?19 Pandemic?
 Data From 26 Countries and Areas

 Authors: Kowal, Marta